misc-options.Rd

 Note that support for 256 different colors and text formatting (such as underlined and bold text) differs across terminals.

 When printing output, an empty line is usually added before and after the output.
-For more compact output, this can be suppressed by creating an object named .rmspace
+For more compact output, this can be suppressed with setmfopt(space=FALSE)

 # calculate log risk ratios and corresponding sampling variances